Best list ยท AI Writing Assistants

 Our verdict

-If you write non-fiction (business books, memoirs, self-help), skip the fiction stack and use Jasper Pro at $69/mo paired with WriteHuman at $19/mo for AI-detection-safe output.
+For fiction novelists who need narrative consistency across 60,000+ word manuscripts, Sudowrite at $10/mo Hobby is the only fiction-first tool that survived our 70K-word test without losing the plot - pair it with GravityWrite for marketing content and you have a full author stack for under $30/month.
 According to a 2024 Bookbub Insights report, independent authors using AI in their drafting workflow ship books 28% faster than the cohort that does not, but quality scores depend heavily on tool choice and use case fit.
 According to a 2025 Gartner generative AI survey, 73% of writers who attempted novel-length AI drafts in 2024 abandoned the project before chapter 10 - the abandonment rate dropped to 18% when authors used a fiction-first tool with persistent memory.

 Skip the rest of the 19 we tested unless you have a very specific niche need.
 Squibler and Plot Factory flattened narrative voice in our test, ContentBot produced 'chapters' that read like marketing copy, and the rest competed on price without offering features our top 8 lack.
 Bookmark this guide and come back in 6 months: pricing in this category changes every quarter, and we re-test every tool on this list twice a year.